How to Deal with Dry Skin in the Winter

 - Creams and ointments are more effective and less irritating than lotions and especially if they contain oils such as jojoba, olive and Shea butter.

-- Look for products with ingredients such as Lactic acid, Hyaluronic acid, Petrolatum, Urea, Lanolin, Glycerin and dimethicone which sooth your skin besides providing a host of other benefits.
+- Look for products with ingredients such as Lactic acid, Hyaluronic acid, Petrolatum, Urea, Lanolin, Glycerin and dimethicone which soothe the feel of your skin besides providing a host of other benefits.

-- Keep off products with alcohol, retinoids, fragrance, AHAs and anything that might irritate your skin since dry skin tends to be overly sensitive.
+- Keep away from products with alcohol, retinoids, fragrance, AHAs and anything that might irritate your skin since dry skin tends to be overly sensitive.

 Exfoliate Your Skin

-When the skin is dry, exfoliation may sound harsh but without it, the flaky skin may lead to a buildup which can lead to break outs or even hamper the penetration of moisturizers.
+When the skin is dry, exfoliation may sound harsh but without it, the flaky-looking skin may lead to a buildup which can lead to break outs or even hamper the penetration of moisturizers.

 Change Up Your Diet